The easiest way to capture UTM Parameters in Elementor Forms

 Elementor Forms does have an option where you can add some hidden fields to a form and it will pull UTM data from the URL and write it into those hidden fields.

-So if you're doing Google Ads and sending visitors to your homepage and then they need to click through to another page to complete a form (I.e. Your Contact Us page, or your Request a Demo page) then those UTM parameters will be lost from the URL and won't be captured in your forms.
+If you're using Google Ads and sending visitors to your homepage, and they then click through to your Contact Us page to complete a form, the UTM parameters will be lost from the URL and won't be captured in your forms.

 Attributer works differently though.
-It stores the UTM parameters in a cookie in the visitor's browser and then writes them into hidden fields regardless of where the form is completed.
+It stores the UTM parameters in the visitor's browser and then writes them into hidden fields regardless of where the form is completed.

 This ultimately means that you'll get more accurate data and be able to properly understand the ROI of your campaigns.